 Service needs to be done the right way, in the right period of time, or you will not get your OFP.
 If you are having problems with service, think about talking to a lawyer or an advocate.
 They can help you do things you are having trouble doing on your own.
-To find a lawyer go to www.LawHelpMN.org/providers-and-clinics or see the list of Legal Aid Offices at the end of this booklet.
+To find a lawyer call your legal aid office at 1 (877) 696-6529 or go to www.LawHelpMN.org/providers-and-clinics.